johnovelli/anya-shop-bot/README.md

 - Minimum assassin or trap skills and minimum lighting sentry skills for claws.

-When an item meets your criteria, the bot will automatically purchase it.
+If an item meets your criteria, the bot will automatically purchase it.

+After interacting with Anya, the bot will leave and return to town through the red portal, refreshing her inventory.
+Then repeat the process until the bot is paused.

-This tool can save you countless hours of manual checking, letting you focus on the fun parts of the game while the bot handles the repetitive tasks.
+This tool can save you countless hours of manual checking.
 Additionally, analyzing the log of images for items that met at least one criterion can be fascinating, offering insights into the game item randomization.